uktrade/data-hub-frontend/README.md

     npm run develop
     ```

-    Server will watch for changes and rebuild sass or compile js using webpack as
+    The server will watch for changes and rebuild sass or compile js using webpack as
     needed.
 Changes to server side code will result in the server autorestarting.
     The server will run with the node debug flag so you can debug with Webstorm
     or Visual Studio Code.